carldubois/bigiq-cm-restapi-reference/docs/HowToGuides/Access/t_kill_sessions_access.rst

 Prerequisites
 ~~~~~~~~~~~~~

-You should be sure the following prerequisites have been met. - All
+You should be sure the following prerequisites have been met.

-BIG-IP devices are operational and have the services provisioned that
+1. All BIG-IP devices are operational and have the services provisioned that
-will be managed by the BIG-IQ Centralized Management system. - The
+   will be managed by the BIG-IQ Centralized Management system.

-BIG-IQ Centralized Management system is operational, has completed the
+2. The BIG-IQ Centralized Management system is operational, has completed the
-setup wizard, and completed any other needed configuration. - Trust has
+   setup wizard, and completed any other needed configuration.

-been established between the BIG-IP device and the BIG-IQ Centralized
+3. Trust has been established between the BIG-IP device and the BIG-IQ Centralized Management system.

-Management system. - APM Service is discovered for the BIG-IP device in
-BIG-IQ Centralized Management system. - APM Configuration is imported,
+4. APM Service is discovered for the BIG-IP device in BIG-IQ Centralized Management system.

-if access group name needs to be used as input criteria. - To kill
+5. APM Configuration is imported, if access group name needs to be used as input criteria.

+Note:

-sessions using device reference of an BIG-IP device that is part of
+1. To kill sessions using device reference of an BIG-IP device that is part of
    cluster, except for kill selected sessions action, it is recommended to
    use cluster name instead of device references.

-If you have to use device
-reference, then device reference of the ACTIVE device of cluster should
+2. If you have to use device reference, then device reference of the ACTIVE device of cluster should
    be used for the kill session API to work.
-If device reference of PASSIVE
+If device reference of PASSIVE device is passed as input,
-device is passed as input, the task may finish, but API will not be able
-to send additional warning or error in the response.
+   the task may finish, but API will not be able to send additional warning or error in the response.
 ACTIVE device has
-to only manually identified by the user, as currently there is no way to
-determine this information through API.
-One way to find the ACTIVE
+   to only manually identified by the user, as currently there is no way to determine this information through API.

-device for the session in BIG IQ UI, go to Monitoring tab and select
+3. One way to find the ACTIVE device for the session in BIG IQ UI, go to Monitoring tab and select

-Dashboards & Reports->Access->Sessions.
-The hostname field corresponds
+4. Dashboards & Reports->Access->Sessions.
+The hostname field corresponds to the ACTIVE device.
-to the ACTIVE device.
-Then you can use the filter query to find the
-corresponding deviceReference. - When performing the tasks in this
+Then you can use the filter query to find the corresponding deviceReference. - When performing the tasks in this
-example, review the listed IP addresses and change them as appropriate
+example, review the listed IP addresses and change them as appropriate for your environment.

-for your environment.
-For example, if you are not running the script
-directly on the BIG-IQ system, you should change localhost to be the IP
+5. For example, if you are not running the script directly on the BIG-IQ system, you should change localhost to be the IP
 address of the BIG-IQ Centralized Management system.

 Description
 ~~~~~~~~~~~